cirrusUH/adda/InstallingMinGW.md

 aims to provide a POSIX layer.
 There are/have been some issues in MinGW regarding C++ exception handling (but not relevant for adda), read the docs if you experience problems.
-When linking to external dlls (precompiled, outside the MSys2 universe), don't forget to never mix debug and relase versions.
+When linking to external dlls (precompiled, outside the MSys2 universe), don't forget to never mix debug and release versions.

-MSsy2 is substancially improved and comes with Archlinux's package manager pacman built in, which makes installing dependencies easy.
+MSys2 is substancially improved and comes with Archlinux's package manager pacman built in, which makes installing dependencies easy.

-First time running the MSys2 shell, update the database and system to the latest: pacman -Syuu  (repeat several times, until the system is up-to-date)
+First time running the MSys2 shell, update the database and system to the latest:

+pacman -Syuu  (repeat several times, until the system is up-to-date)

-Install dependenies and tools (if you need them): pacman -S git openssh make vim pacman -S mingw-w86-x64_64-toolchain (hit Enter ==> all) If you want to install the 32bit toolchain, side-by-side: pacman -S mingw-w64-i686-toolchain (hit Enter == all).
-Files are kept in separate directories, you start the different environments by selecting the respective shell from Start->Msys->MSYS2 MinGW 64bit e.g. (don't forget to make clean before a new build - otherwise you will be mising i686 and x86_64 code, which won't work).
+Install dependenies and tools (if you need them):

+pacman -S git openssh make vim

+pacman -S mingw-w86-x64_64-toolchain (hit Enter ==> all)

+If you want to install the 32bit toolchain, side-by-side:

+pacman -S mingw-w64-i686-toolchain (hit Enter == all)

+Files are kept in separate
+directories, you start the different environments by selecting the respective shell from Start->Msys->MSYS2 MinGW 64bit e.g. (don't forget to make clean before a new build - otherwise you will be mixing i686 and x86_64 code, which won't work).

 For the dependencies, you always need to install them for the respective toolchain (meaning twice in case you are using both):

 pacman -S mingw-w64-x86_64-netcdf mingw-w64-i686-netcdf mingw-w64-x86_64-fftw mingw-w64-i686-fftw

-pacman -Ss pattern, searches the database.
+pacman -Ss pattern, searches the database of packages for 'pattern'.

 Nice colour code code diff tool: meld (needs quite a bit of space as it pulls in glib,python3,...)